-[^] Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2013.
-Returns denoted in AUD.
+[^] Calculations are based on NAV prices with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
+Fund Inception 4 August 2015.
+Returns denoted in

-^{ 3-}year returns are calculated and rolled monthly in AUD, with the outperformance consistency indicating the percentage of positive excess returns since inception.
+3-year returns are calculated and rolled monthly in AUD, with the outperformance consistency indicating the percentage of positive excess returns since inception.
 Sectors are internally defined.
 Geographical exposure is calculated on a look through basis based on underlying revenue exposure of individual companies held within the portfolio.
 Cash exposure includes profit/loss on currency hedging.
 Exposures may not sum to 100% due to rounding.

-^{} MSCI World Net Total Return Index (A\$ hedged)
+MSCI World Net Total Petrum Index (At bodies)

-^{} Risk measures are calculated after fees.
-An adverse market is defined as a negative three-month return rolled monthly for the MSCI World NTR Index (A\$ Hedged).
+MSCI World Net Total Return Index (A\$ hedged) Risk measures are calculated after fees.
+An adverse market is defined as a negative three-month return rolled monthly for the MSCI World NTR (A\$ Hedged) Index (AUD).
 Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much.